NiklasVesper/ImagingCytometryTools/README.md

 If you use this pipeline or its associated package please cite:

-To use the preliminary package run:
+To use the preliminary package install git and run:

     pip install git+https://github.com/NiklasVesper/ImagingCytometryTools.git